farazeid/skill-arcade/README.md

    2. Click Add project.
    3. Instead of creating a new project, select your existing GCP Project ID from the dropdown list.

-2. Set Up Firebase Authentication

-   1. Navigate to the Authentication section (under Build).
-   2. Click Get started.
-   3. In the Sign-in method tab, enable Email/Password.

-3. Enable Firebase Hosting
+2. Enable Firebase Hosting

    1. Navigate to the Hosting section (under Build).
    2. Click Get started.
    3. Follow the on-screen instructions.
 The CLI steps can be skipped since your GitHub Action handles the deployment.
 The main goal here is simply to activate the Hosting service on your project.

-4. Register Your Web App and Find Your Config Keys
+3. Register Your Web App and Find Your Config Keys

    1. Go to your Project Settings by clicking the cog icon ⚙️ next to Project Overview.
    2. In the General tab, scroll down to the Your apps section.